ejv2/Maths-Challenge-Quiz/CONTRIBUTING.md

 ## Issues

-If you have found a problem that fits the following criterea, please open an issue:
+If you have found a problem that fits the following criteria, please open an issue:

 1. You have found an issue that you cannot fix yourself
 1. You have found an issue that you do not want to fix yourself